American Crusader: Heroes Inc.

 Archibald Masters, the American Crusader, appears as a center character in the ongoing webcomic Heroes Inc., created in 2009 by Scott E. Austin.
 The webcomic takes place in an alternate reality where the allies of World War II lost the war.
 In present day, the American Crusader gathers DNA from Golden Age heroes in order to create a new generation of heroes.

 DC Comics

 A version of the character was used in the Multiversity series, where he was the leader of a superteam on a parallel Earth, called the Retaliators (a reference to Captain America and his Avengers).
 A second version of the character is killed at the beginning of the story to raise the stakes, and the character is shown on the cover of a comic read by a character during the story.

 Powers and abilities

 The American Crusader is capable of flight, superhuman strength, invulnerability to bullets, and electromagnetic pulse generation.
 The full extent of his powers at this time is unknown.

+Short films

+The American Crusader (played by Jesse Pattison) appears as a supporting player in the 2025 short film based on the Black Terror, directed by Chris R. Notarile.

+In 2026, Notarile reused the character in the eponymous The American Crusder, starring Tyler Fleming as a darker version of the hero.